Sockburn School – Microhacking

 "How might we create a shared vision of collaboration for our school in order to have effective teams."

 The Sockburn School team came up with considerations and possible solutions, which they grouped under a “Learn, Create, Share” model that they use as part of the Manaiakalani Outreach programme.
-They took the challenge statement above back to their school to continue working on.
-E.g.
+They took their challenge statement back to their school to continue working on.

 The challenge at Sockburn School: “How might we create a shared vision of collaboration for our school in order to have effective teams.”